tawanaj/tawanaj.github.io/_posts/2024-06-12-ready-or-not.markdown

 ---

-I am heading out on vacation this weekend :raised_hands: and really looking forward to sitting on a beach and catching up with old friends, having yummy food and random moments of belly laughter together.
+I am heading out on vacation this weekend :raised_hands:.
+I'm really looking forward to sitting on a beach and catching up with old friends.

 Because of the pending travel, this week has been jam packed with things to get done.

-I wanted to share some things I have found that have helped me to truly prepare my heart, mind, body and everything else to disconnect.
+I wanted to share some things I have found that have helped me to truly prepare my heart, mind, body to disconnect.

 #### 1. Eat well, :weight_lifting_woman: exercise and sleep :sleeping_bed:

 Eating well is key to keeping your body fueled for your workouts.
 It also helps to regulate your bowel movements leading up to travel!

-Sleep is so important and the more you get leading up to travel, the more likely you are to be able to get in a good sleep routine when you arrive.
+The better I sleep week of travel, the better my sleep is when I arrive.
+Try to get some sleep!

 When I keep my routine in tact before travel, I feel like I can actually un wind.
 It's almost like  a reward for all the hard work I've done leading up to the trip lol.